-It allows planners to quickly and easily allocate the right employees, with the right skill sets at the right time in order to meet service level agreements in the most efficient and cost effective way possible.
-It allows planners to forecast required resource for the next few days, weeks or even year.
-It collects multimedia statistics to help with your planning – including seasonal variations, market trends, campaign periods and more.
+It allows workforce planners to quickly and easily allocate the right employees, with the right skill sets at the right time in order to meet service level agreements in the most efficient and cost effective way possible.
+It allows planners to forecast required resource for the next few days, weeks or even year, improving the resource planning greatly within a contact centre.
+It collects multimedia statistics to help with your workforce planning – including seasonal variations, market trends, campaign periods and more.

-How is this important functionality going to develop in the next few years?
+How is Workforce Management forecasting functionality going to develop in the next few years?

-The tool will also support accurate and dynamic re-forecasting in real time, allowing for real-time management of resource to combat any unexpected events.
+WFM tools will also support accurate and dynamic re-forecasting in real time, allowing for real-time management of resource planning to combat any unexpected events.
 For example, if there were to be an increase in customers’ calls, more agents would be scheduled on that channel to support the demand.

 Improved forecasting models will develop to take into account the longer service levels required for back office processes.
 This will work in conjunction with easier integrations to back office applications.

 WFM forecasting will also start to be used outside of the customer contact areas.
 Other areas of the business that are demand driven or require staffing profiles will be able to utilise the forecasting capabilities.
 Regardless of the business area, if staff require scheduling then forecasting can be used to optimise the resource.